How to format text in Confluence Cloud: the beginner’s guide

 Subscript

-To use subscript, click the More formatting (three dots) button in the Confluence page toolbar.
+To use subscript, click the arrow next to the I icon in the Confluence page toolbar.
 Then select Subscript.
 To return to normal text, click Subscript again to deselect it.

 When to use it: Whenever you need a piece of text to appear slightly smaller and below the other text.
 Used when discussing certain technical fields such as mathematics or computing.